Extractive Waste

 France (CNDP) Publishes Interim Guarantors’ Report On Continuous Consultation For The EMILI Lithium Mine Project

-France’s CNDP has released an interim report on the EMILI lithium project, setting the stage for a public inquiry in early 2026 and a final permitting decision by April 2027.
-This highlights intensifying scrutiny on waste and water management for critical mineral projects, signaling that operational viability will depend on resolving local environmental and health concerns.
+France's CNDP has issued an interim report on the EMILI lithium project, scheduling a public inquiry for early 2026 and a final permitting decision by April 2027.
+This development underscores the critical role of environmental and health impact assessments in securing operational licenses for strategic mineral extraction in Europe.

 debatpublic.frFranceFrance